Feature Selection: A Data Perspective: Feature Selection on Conventional Data

-$t$-score is used for binary classification problems.
-For each feature $f_{i}$, suppose that $\mu_{1}$ and $\mu_{2}$ are the mean feature values for the instances from the first class and the second class respectively. $\sigma_{1}$ and $\sigma_{2}$ are the corresponding standard deviation values. $n_{1}$ and $n_{2}$ denote the number of instances from these two classes.
-Then the $t$-score for the feature $f_{i}$ can be computed as:
+$T$-score~\cite{davis1986statistics} is used for binary classification problems.
+For each feature $f_{i}$, suppose that $\mu_{1}$ and $\mu_{2}$ are the mean feature values for the instances from two different classes, $\sigma_{1}$ and $\sigma_{2}$ are the corresponding standard deviations, $n_{1}$ and $n_{2}$ denote the number of instances from these two classes.
+Then the $t$-score for the feature $f_{i}$ is:

-The basic idea of $t$-score is to assess whether the feature can make the means of two classes to be different statistically by computing the ratio between the mean difference and the variance of two classes.
-Usually, the higher the $t$-score, the more important the feature is.
+The basic idea of $t$-score is to assess whether the feature makes the means of two classes statistically different, which can be computed as the ratio between the mean difference and the variance of two classes.
+The higher the $t$-score, the more important the feature is.